Democrats 66: Early years (1966–1986)

 Democrats 66 was founded on 14 October 1966 by a group of 44 people.
 Its founders were described as homines novi, although 25 of the 44 had previously been members of another political party.
 The initiators were Hans van Mierlo, a journalist for the Algemeen Handelsblad, and Hans Gruijters, a municipal councillor in Amsterdam for the People's Party for Freedom and Democracy (VVD).
 Van Mierlo became the party's political leader.
-The foundation of the party was preceded by the "Appeal 1966" on 10 October, in which the founders appealed to the people of the Netherlands to re-take their democratic institutions.
+The foundation of the party was preceded by the "Appeal 1966" on 10 October.
 The party renounced the 19th-century political ideologies, which dominated the political system and sought to end pillarisation.
-It called for radical democratisation of the Dutch political system, and for pragmatic and scientific policy-making.
+It called for radical reform of the Dutch political system, and for pragmatic and scientific policy-making.